sisco311/scrcpy-snap/README.md

 # Snap Packaging for scrcpy

-**This is the unofficial snap for scrcpy**, *"Display and control your Android device"*.
+**This is a snap for scrcpy**, *"Display and control your Android device"*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 ![Screenshot of the Snapped Application](https://github.com/Genymobile/scrcpy/blob/master/assets/screenshot-debian-600.jpg "Screenshot of the Snapped Application")